-Minimum Offering Amount (1) 25% of the Maximum Offering Amount 50% of the Maximum Offering Amount 75% of the Maximum Offering Amount 100% of the Maximum Offering Amount Gross Offering Proceeds \$ 100,000 \$ 12,500,000 \$ 25,000,000 \$ 37,500,000 \$ 50,000,000 Organization and Offering Expenses (2)(3) \$ 20,000 \$ 1,000,000 \$ 2,000,000 \$ 3,000,000 \$ 5,000,000 Net Proceeds/Estimated Amount Available for Investments \$ 80,000 \$ 11,500,000 \$ 23,000,000 \$ 34,500,000 \$ 45,000,000
+(Minimum Offering mount (1) 25% of the Maximum Offering Amount 50% of the Maximum Offering Amount 75% of the Maximum Offering Amount 00% of the Maximum Offering Amount Gross Offering Proceeds \$ 750,000 \$ 12,500,000 \$ 25,000,000 \$ 37,500,000 \$ 50,000,000 Organization and Offering Expenses (2)(3) \$ 150,000 \$ 1,000,000 \$ 2,000,000 \$ 3,000,000 \$ 5,000,000 Net Proceeds/Estimated Amount Available for Investments \$ 600,000 \$ 11,500,000 \$ 23,000,000 \$ 34,500,000 \$ 45,000,000

 - (1) This is a "best efforts" offering.
-We will not start operations or draw down on investors' funds and admit investors as limited partners until we have raised at least \$100,000 in this offering, and such funds have been committed for at least thirty days.
+We will not start operations or draw down on investors' funds and admit investors as limited partners until we have raised at least \$750,000 in this offering, and such funds have been committed for at least thirty days.
 After an investor executes a subscription agreement, those funds will be revocable for the next thirty days after which time such funds will be irrevocable and will remain in a subscription escrow account established for the offering.
-If we do not raise \$100,000 within 12 months, we will cancel the offering and release all investors from their commitments. - (2) The company has engaged Castle Placement, LLC as our broker-dealer.
-The company will pay Castle a commission equal to 2.75% of the amount raised from investors from the Broker States.
-We have assumed all funds raised are from Broker States.
-See "Plan of Distribution and Selling Securityholders" for a description of our arrangement with Castle.
+If we do not raise \$750,000 within 12 months, we will cancel the offering and release all investors from their commitments. - (2) Investors will not pay upfront selling commissions in connection with the purchase of our limited partnership interests.
 We will reimburse our General Partner for organization and offering costs.
 See "Management Compensation" for a description of additional fees and expenses that we will pay our General Partner. - (3) Amount reflected is an estimate.
-Includes all expenses to be paid by us in connection with the formation of our company and the qualification and re-qualification of the offering, fees to the online platform, fees to foreign intermediaries, the marketing and distribution of units, including, without limitation, expenses for printing, engraving and amending offering statements or supplementing offering circulars, mailing and distributing costs, telephones, internet and other telecommunications costs, all advertising and marketing expenses, including expenses associated with marketing this offering and our residential spaces, charges of experts and fees, expenses and taxes related to the filing, registration and qualification of the sale of units under federal and state laws, including taxes and fees and accountants' and attorneys' fees.
+Includes all expenses to be paid by us in connection with the formation of our company and the qualification of the offering, fees to the online platform, fees to foreign intermediaries, the marketing and distribution of units, including, without limitation, expenses for printing, engraving and amending offering statements or supplementing offering circulars, mailing and distributing costs, telephones, internet and other telecommunications costs, all advertising and marketing expenses, including expenses associated with marketing this offering and our residential spaces, charges of experts and fees, expenses and taxes related to the filing, registration and qualification of the sale of units under federal and state laws, including taxes and fees and accountants' and attorneys' fees.
 See "Plan of Distribution."

-If we raise \$100,000, we anticipate approximately \$55,000 will be used as equity for acquisition and renovation of a single property.
-We would target for acquisition a multi-family, value-add asset with a purchase price of \$100,000 to \$300,000 in Western, Midwestern, or Southwestern US States of which most funds will be used for expenses to acquire, secure financing, improve/remodel and manage the property.
-We anticipate such an asset will consist of 1 to 4 residential units.
-Any remaining funds, but no more than 45% of remaining net proceeds, may be invested into real estate related funds and non-real estate related funds with remaining net proceeds reserved for operations, administrative and marketing expenses.
+If we raise \$750,000, we anticipate approximately \$500,000 will be used as equity for acquisition and renovation of a single property.
+We would target for acquisition a multi-family, value-add asset with a purchase price of \$1M to \$3 M in Western, Midwestern, and Southwestern US States of which all funds will be used for expenses to acquire, secure financing, improve/remodel and manage the property.
+We anticipate such an asset will consist of 4 to 10 residential units.
+Any remaining funds but no more than 20% of remaining net proceeds may be invested into real estate related funds and non-real estate related funds with remaining net proceeds reserved for operations, administrative and marketing expenses.